Farm Weather Forecast

 Lowland Upland

-Metro Manila and the rest of the country Partly cloudy to cloudy skies with isolated rainshowers or thunderstorms Rest of the northern section of Northern Luzon – Moderate to strong from southwest to south;
+Metro Manila and the rest of western section of Luzon – Moderate to strong from southwest;

-Rest of Luzon – Light to moderate from southeast to south;
+The rest of Luzon, and Visayas – Light to moderate from south to southwest

 SOIL MOISTURE CONDITION